infracost/docs/docs/supported_resources.md

 title: Supported resources
 ---

+Infracost supports over 140 Terraform resources across AWS, Google and Azure.
+Over 470 free resources have also been identified; these are not shown in the CLI output since they are free.

 The quickest way to find out if your Terraform resources are supported is to run [`infracost breakdown`](/docs#usage) with the `--show-skipped` flag.
 This shows the unsupported resources, some of which might be free.

 You could also run the following command to only see the unsupported resources: `infracost breakdown --format=json --log-level=warn | jq ".summary.unsupportedResourceCounts"`.

-Infracost supports the following Terraform resources.
-We do not take into account free tiers that apply to some resources as it can be difficult to detect which accounts they apply to; you can still see costs going up or down based on changes since we're consistent.

 ### Amazon Web Services (AWS)

-On-demand prices are used by default unless specified otherwise in the [usage file](/docs/usage_based_resources#infracost-usage-file).
-GovCloud regions are also supported.
+GovCloud and China regions are also supported.

 | Service name | Main Terraform resources      | Notes |
 | ---          | ---                           | ---   |